Assorion/FNF-Assorion-Engine-Mirror/README.md

 - Run `haxelib setup` in CMD.
 Using the defaults is fine
 - Install [libraries](#libraries) below
 - Run `haxelib run lime setup` in CMD
-- Download and extract the <a href="https://codeberg.org/Assorion/FNF-Assorion-Engine/releases">latest release's</a> source code
+- Clone (or download) the source code
-- Setup <a href="https://codeberg.org/Assorion/FNF-Assorion-Engine/src/branch/main/.github/MinGW-Setup.md">MinGW-w64</a> and make sure the PATH is set correctly
-- Test to make sure both the `gcc` and `g++` commands work in CMD
+- Install Visual Studio (tested on 2017) with the Windows SDK, MSVC, and Clang Compiler
+- Open CMD within the project root folder
-- Run `lime test windows -D HXCPP_MINGW` in CMD.
-Make sure it's in the project root folder, not the source folder
+- Run `lime test windows` in CMD

 #### **For Linux:**
 - Install Haxe using your package manager
 - Run `haxelib setup` in your terminal
 - Install [libraries](#libraries) below
 - Run `haxelib run lime setup`
-- Download and extract the <a href="https://codeberg.org/Assorion/FNF-Assorion-Engine/releases">latest release's</a> source code
+- Clone (or download) the source code
 - Make sure both `gcc` and `g++` commands work.
 If not, install GCC using your package manager
+- Open your preferred terminal within the project root folder
-- Run `lime test linux` in your terminal.
-Make sure it's in the project root folder, not the source folder
+- Run `lime test linux` in your terminal

 #### **Libraries:**
 Run `haxelib install <library name>` replacing `<library name>` with these libraries below: